jimba86/jimba86.github.io/about.md

 Hi, I'm **James Watson**, *a.k.a.* **jimba**.<br>
 I'm currently searching for a role within cyber security field, and previsouly was MIT student of **[Queensland University of Technology]**.<br>
 I like to learn about intresting things.
-I am currently learning programing to imrpove my skills<br>
+I am currently learning Python programing to imrpove my skills<br>
 And I'm also a [Computer overclocker] and a im a [keen gamer]!<br>
 Pleaseh check my [resume] if you wish to know more about me.